 - Any person the debtor is entitled to claim for the spousal amount for the purposes of the Income Tax Act

 - Any child of the debtor who is under the age of 18 years and lives with the debtor.

 - Any relative of a debtor or of the debtor’s spouse or spousal equivalent who lives with the debtor.

 - Any person who by reason of mental or physical infirmity is financially dependant on the debtor.

-If you have your salary deposited directly into your bank account there will be no exemptions deducted from the garnishee by the bank.
-Also certain pension funds are exempt from garnishee such as Canada Pension Fund.
-You should speak to a lawyer if your salary or other exempt pension funds are garnisheed from your bank account.
+If you have your salary deposited directly into your bank account there will be no exemptions from the garnishee by the bank; the entire amount may be taken.
+The $800 and $2400 plus dependant exemptions will have to be applied for at the court.
+Certain pension funds are exempt from garnishee such as Canada Pension Fund.
+If the only monies deposited in the bank account are from the Income and Employment Supports Act, Assured Income for the Severely Handicapped Act (AISH), or the Widows’ Pension Act, then this money cannot be garnished.
+You should speak to a lawyer if your salary or other exempt pension funds are garnished from your bank account.

-The Garnishee Summons is effective for 1 year, except where a bank account is garnisheed.
-It is effective against money owed at the time the Garnishee Summons is served, as well as future obligations which may arise during the currency of the document.
-For all accounts, the Garnishee Summons expires on the earlier of (a) the first time the money is paid into Court and (b) 60days from the date it was issued.
+The Garnishee Summons is effective for 1 year, except where a bank account is garnished.
+It is effective against money owed at the time the Garnishee Summons is served, as well as future obligations which may arise while the Summons is in force.
+For bank accounts, the Garnishee Summons expires on the earlier of (a) the first time the money is paid into Court and (b) 60days from the date it was issued.